Master of Architecture (5-year)

 - The Bachelor of Arts in Architectural Studies may be awarded to students who fulfill the requirements of all 136 credits of the first four years' courses as outlined in the degree plan, meet all KU Core course requirement, and apply after completing the Spring semester of Year 4.

 - Students will become graduate status after they complete the Year 4 of study.
-Students are required to take a minimum of 30 Graduate Credits.
-At least 15 credits out of the 30 Graduate Credits need to be at 700 level and above.
-Up to six credits of Graduate Level Architecture electives can be taken during the Spring semester of 4th year to count towards Graduate Credits.
+Students are required to take a minimum of 36 Graduate Credits.
+At least 18 credits out of the 36 Graduate Credits need to be at 700 level and above.
+Up to six credits of Graduate Level Architecture courses (electives or otherwise) can be taken during the Spring semester of 4th year to count towards Graduate Credits.
+These 6 credits will be waived from 5th-year requirement.

 Notes: